Mamma Mia! ABBA’s Bjorn Ulvaeus reveals how the band keeps growing its empire

 Perhaps this attention to detail is what’s kept a band that broke up in 1982 consistently in front of the public eye (and, yes, its ears) into a fifth decade, selling nearly 500 million records in the process.

-Mamma Mia 2: Here We Go Again, which is now out in theaters, is the Meryl Streep-starring second film spawned from the don dada of all jukebox musicals.
+Mamma Mia!
+Here We Go Again, which is now out in theaters, is the Meryl Streep-starring second film spawned from the don dada of all jukebox musicals.
 The sequel once again tasks its sprawling cast with singing their way out of a vault of solid-gold ABBA jams, held together by a breezy narrative.
 (This time around, it’s a Godfather II-style parallel story, tracing Streep’s character’s steps as a young woman, and catching up with her and everyone else after the events of the first film.)

 The new project is just the latest in a long line of ABBA-blessed endeavors that have helped carry the torch from the band’s bulletproof 1970s run.
 Unlike perma-touring contemporaries such as Elton John and Fleetwood Mac, ABBA has maintained its popularity all this time without releasing any new music and rarely appearing together in public.
 (At least they won’t have done so until their recently announced reunion tour comes together.)

 How have they pulled it off?
-On the eve of Mamma Mia 2’s release, Fast Company spoke with ABBA’s Bjorn Ulvaeus to find out–and to get the story behind that long-anticipated reunion.
+On the eve of the Mamma Mia sequel’s release, Fast Company spoke with ABBA’s Bjorn Ulvaeus to find out–and to get the story behind that long-anticipated reunion.

 Take a Chance on Me